Build a rock for a Django app¶

 Cleanup¶

-Now we have a fully functional rock for our Django application!
+Now we have a fully functional rock for our Django app!
 This concludes the first part of this tutorial, so we can stop the container and remove the respective image for now:

 sudo docker stop django-hello-world